ibm-cloud-docs/containers/cs_ingress_types.md

 You can configure your own classes by creating custom `IngressClass` resources and changing the ALB deployment.
 {: shortdesc}

 1. Create an `IngressClass` resource.
-If you want this class to be the default class for your cluster, include the `ingressclass.kubernetes.io/is-default-class: "true"` annotation so that any Ingress resources that do not specify an Ingress class use this class by default.<p class="tip">For configurations in which another component manages your Ingress ALBs, such as if Ingress is deployed as part of a Helm chart, a class might already be created.
-In this case, you can continue to step 3.</p>
+If you want this class to be the default class for your cluster, include the `ingressclass.kubernetes.io/is-default-class: "true"` annotation so that any Ingress resources that do not specify an Ingress class use this class by default.
+  For configurations in which another component manages your Ingress ALBs, such as if Ingress is deployed as part of a Helm chart, a class might already be created.
+In this case, you can continue to step 3.
+  {: tip}

   ```yaml
   apiVersion: networking.k8s.io/v1
   kind: IngressClass